 4. Avoid Spicy Foods and Caffeine

 While flavorful, spicy curry or buffalo wings sound delicious, they may exacerbate your sweating issues.
-Same goes for your morning cup of joe (sorry to break the news).
+The same goes for your morning cup of joe (sorry to break the news).
 That’s because spicy food and caffeine can trigger sweating.
-“Because caffeine is a stimulant that works on the adrenal glands, consuming it can cause extra sweat from the feet, palms, and underarms,” Dr. Bitar says.
-Try swapping it for something with a lower caffeine content, like Matcha, green tea, or black tea.
+“Because caffeine is a stimulant that works on the adrenal glands, consuming it can cause extra sweat from the feet, palms, and underarms,” Dr. Bitar explains.
+Try swapping it for something with a lower caffeine content, like matcha, green tea, or black tea.

 Dr. Bitar says opting for light-colored clothing can be helpful.
-Light-colored clothing easily reflects the sunlight, while dark clothes have trouble reflecting the sun’s rays.
+Light-colored clothing easily reflects the sunlight.
+Meanwhile, dark clothes have trouble reflecting the sun’s rays.
 Because of that, the dark-colored clothing traps the heat from the sun—making you feel hotter and sweatier.

 Additionally, wear sweat-wicking fabrics during your workouts to keep yourself from feeling drenched in sweat.

 6. Stay Hydrated

 Excessive sweating can also lead to dehydration, so you also want to make sure you’re consuming enough water to replace the loss of fluid, Dr. Green says.
 It’s imperative to drink more water if you’re in hotter environments or exercising.